Navy hands over smuggled rice, vegetable oil to Customs – The Sun Nigeria

-The Nigerian Navy on Friday in Lagos handed over 35 bags of foreign rice and five gallons of vegetable oil allegedly smuggled into the country through the Badagry watere ways to the Nigeria Customs Service (NCS).
+The Nigerian Navy at the weekend handed over 35 bags of foreign rice and five gallons of vegetable oil allegedly smuggled into the country through the Badagry waterways to the Nigeria Customs Service (NCS).

-The Commanding Officer Forward Operating Base (FOB) of the Nigerian Navy in Badagry, Navy Captain Tamuno Senibo, handed over the smuggled items at the base in Badagry, Lagos State, warning that smugglers and other miscreants using the waterways should not dare the will of the force as it will not hesitate to ensure that smugglers are dealt with according to the law.
+The Commanding Officer Forward Operating Base (FOB) of the force in Badagry, Navy Captain Tamuno Senibo, handed over the smuggled items at the base in Badagry, Lagos State, warning that smugglers and other miscreants using the waterways should not dare the will of the force as it would not hesitate to ensure that smugglers are dealt with according to the laws.

-He said that the smuggled goods were intercepted by naval operatives in Badagry, a border town with Benin Republic, on November 15.
+He said that the smuggled goods were intercepted by naval operatives in Badagry — a border town with the Benin Republic, on Nov.
+15, 2019.

 He said his men were still on their trail, warning other smugglers to steer clear of Nigeria’s waterways or face the wrath of the law.